 suppress the immune system) and malnutrition are powerful factors that suppress

 the immune system.

 These reports also indicate that, as a society, eliminating risk factors is potentially an excellent way to control AIDS.
-It is probably far better than giving out free condoms, legally protecting homosexual behavior, and betting on an elusive drug cure.
+It is probably far better than giving out free condoms, legally protecting alternative lifestyles, and betting on an elusive drug cure.
 For more information one can subscribe to Rethinking AIDS, 2040 Polk Street, Suite 321, San Francisco, Ca. 94109.